Free Webinar Series

 In partnership with the Foundation for Young People’s Mental Health (YPMH) we are developing an Information, Education and Training (IET) programme for pupils, staff and parents.
 This programme shares the latest research and practical advice to help families understand what influences mental health and how small, positive changes can make a big difference.

-The first stage focuses on you, as parents and carers, through a free webinar series, ‘Mental Health: It’s Not All In The Mind’ Led by experts from YPMH, these sessions offer clear, evidence-based guidance on how to put in place small changes that promote positive mental health for both children and adults.
+The first series focuses on you, as parents and carers, through a free webinar series, ‘Mental Health: It’s Not All In The Mind’ Led by experts from YPMH, these sessions offer clear, evidence-based guidance on how to put in place small changes that promote positive mental health for both children and adults.
+Series two focuses on the role of food and nutrition for mental wellbeing.

 This family learning offer works alongside our early identification work in schools, including the Artemis screening tool, currently being piloted in our secondary schools, which helps staff notice early signs that a pupil may be finding things difficult and opens up opportunities for us to talk and find the right help together.